May 20, 20242 Comments

 ⭐️ New 2024 interactive version of the taxonomy is here ⭐️

-Link to the full-size image above
+Link to the less compressed full-size image above

 Creative technology is a topic that that I've been focused on for years.
 I've been writing some deep dive pieces on various topics like display technology, installation maintenance, and projectors, but there has always felt like more to cover.
 There has always been a feeling of wanting to tackle something even larger, like a book, but articulating the reasoning for going after something larger eventually feels like a good first step.